Summary

 Common neck and back injuries include:

-Personal Injury Accidents that Cause Back and Neck Injuries
+How Personal Injury Accident Can Cause Back and Neck Injuries

 Back and neck injuries can be caused by a variety of personal injury accidents.
 Personal injury law refers to any accident caused by another person’s negligence that results in injury to your body, emotions, or reputation.